 According to the American Academy of Otolaryngology and Head and Neck Surgery, most tonsillectomies in children are done to correct breathing issues related to sleep apnea.
 It’s often combined with the removal of adenoids as well.
 About 20 percent of tonsillectomies in children are done because of repeated infections.
-In adults, tonsillectomy also has been shown to significantly improve breathing in those with sleep apnea when tonsils are enlarged.
+In adults, tonsillectomy also to significantly improve breathing in those with sleep apnea when tonsils are enlarged.

 As with any surgery, recovery time and course can vary greatly among individuals.
 Following your procedure, you should expect scabbing along with some pain and discomfort.

 Tonsillectomy scabs form where the former tonsil tissues were removed.
 They develop as soon as the area stops bleeding.
 This process begins after surgery and before you’re sent home from the hospital.

 During your recovery, your scabs will fall off over the course of 5 to 10 days.
 They also tend to cause bad breath.
 Read on to find out what to expect and what signs may indicate a complication.
 According to ear, nose, and throat (ENT) specialists, recovery time can range anywhere from one to two weeks.